Wilfrick/Hanab-Convention/Condensed_Reference V2.md

 It is possible to lie to someone and get them to play a card in the belief that they are being finessed, but this is generally worse for the team than playing a true finesse (because it is a lot slower).
 This is called a **bluff**, and sometimes is worth doing.

 ### Reverse Fill in moves
-It's worth noting that the ordering of these fill in moves
+It's worth noting that it is possible for these fill in moves to happen "out of order".
+E.g. R2 is clued, but the person that fills in with the R1 comes after the player with the R2.
+This is fine, but you must be aware that this could be happening, e.g. the R2 player needs to remember to wait to let the R1 go down.

 ## Chop moves